latexsupremecist/searchpassage/README.md

 	E.g. `kjv psalms 23:1-6`

-You can add your own `.json` version, or edit `dict.py` to include your preferred abbreviations.
+You can add your own `.json` versions, or edit `dict.py` to include your preferred abbreviations.